rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

 - With concurrency enabled on Puma / Trinidad watch out for thread safety.
 - If you are looking for pure speed use warbler and Tomcat but you have moved out of the rack compliant world then.

-Also, with JVM / JRuby / multi-threading, there is big advantage of running jobs is background threads without relying on external processes.
+Also, with JVM / JRuby / multi-threading, there is big advantage of running jobs in background threads without relying on external processes.

-However, with multi-threading enabled thread safety may be hard to get right.
+However, with multi-threading enabled, thread safety may be hard to get right.
 If you have a simple application and you design the application with concurrency in mind (immutable classes, thread safe libraries) then go ahead and use JRuby with Puma / Trinidad / Torquebox.
 Learn more from a great post here -

 [https://github.com/jruby/jruby/wiki/Concurrency-in-jruby](https://github.com/jruby/jruby/wiki/Concurrency-in-jruby)